Oregon CHL Reciprocity Map 2026: Which States Honor Your Oregon Concealed Carry License

 Oregon to Washington

-- Transport under FOPA - Unloaded, locked, separate ammo
+- Transport under FOPA.
+Unloaded, locked, ammo separate.

 Washington law:

-- Does NOT recognize Oregon CHL
+- Does not honor Oregon CHL

-- Concealed carry requires WA CPL
+- Concealed carry needs a WA CPL

 Oregon to Utah